analythium/shiny-load-balancing/README.md

 heroku stack:set container
 ```

-Check in your commits, then `git push heroku master`
+Check in your commits, then `git push heroku main`.
+This will build the image and deploy your app on Heroku.

-- In your Heroku Dashboard, click New / Create New App
-- Type in app name `python-shiny`, then Create app

-`heroku stack:set container -a python-shiny`
+Get the app URL from `heroku info`, then check the app.

 ## License